Tovika

 A characteristic feature of this village is the curved mole (or breakwater) which accommodates smaller vessels, as well as a pier for guest boats.
 There is also a gas/petrol station which provides for general groceries.
 Tovik Church was built in 1905 to serve that part of the municipality.

+The 0.54 km2 village had a population (2005) of 200 and a population density of 370 PD/km2.
+Since 2005, the population and area data for this village area has not been separately tracked by Statistics Norway.